-2. Understand verbal communication 2.1 Summarise the features of effective verbal communication In LO2 it is important that learners understand: 2.2 Explain the use and benefits of: • the need to communicate effectively with children and young people, as well as adults clarification the importance of communication in encouraging individuals who are reluctant to engage reflection questioning during the communication process 2.3 Explain techniques for dealing with difficult conversations 2.4 Explain how assertiveness benefits the communication process 3.
-Understand non-verbal 3.1 Explain the types of non-verbal communication In LO3 non-verbal communication can include: facial communication 3.2 Explain the purpose of different non-verbal communications expressions, the tone and pitch of the voice, gesture displayed through body language (kinesics), posture 3.3 Analyse the impact of culture on non-verbal communication and the physical distance between the communicators (proxemics), eye contact.
-4. Understand listening skills 4.1 Explain the difference between 'hearing' and 'listening' In AC4.2 principles include: stop talking; prepare yourself to listen; using an appropriate environment; 4.2 Explain the principles of active listening put the speaker at ease; remove distractions; 4.3 Summarise barriers to effective listening empathise; be patient; avoid personal prejudice; listen to the tone; listen for ideas not just words; watch for non-verbal communication.
-5. Understand the benefits of 5.1 Explain the aspects of 'emotional intelligence' In AC5.1 emotional intelligence covers the following: emotional intelligence in early 5.2 5.3 Summarise the domains of emotional intelligence Understanding yourself, including your goals, interventions work Analyse the benefits of emotional intelligence in intentions, responses and behaviours, own culture, value and beliefs early interventions work Understanding others and their feelings In AC5.2 the domains of emotional intelligence relate to: • self-awareness • self-regulation • motivation • empathy • social skills Emotional Intelligence, Daniel Goleman (1995) 6.
-Understand assertiveness 6.2 C Explain the features of assertive behaviour Compare assertiveness with: passive aggressive behaviour analyse how assertiveness can promote affective communication 7.
-Understand barriers to communication 7.2 Explain barriers to communication Analyse the impact of barriers to communication when working with adults families children and young people Evaluate techniques for overcoming barriers to communication In LO7 barriers to communication could occur when working with: pre-linguistic children those who do not have English as their first language those with learning disabilities individuals who are reluctant to engage
+2. Understand verbal communication 2.1 2.2 2.3 2.4 Summarise the features of effective verbal communication Explain the use and benefits of: clarification reflection questioning during the communication process Explain techniques for dealing with difficult conversations Explain how assertiveness benefits the communication process In LO2 it is important that learners understand: the need to communicate effectively with children and young people, as well as adults the importance of communication in encouraging individuals who are reluctant to engage 3.
+Understand non-verbal communication 3.1 3.2 3.3 Explain the types of non-verbal communication Explain the purpose of different non-verbal communications Analyse the impact of culture on non-verbal communication In LO3 non-verbal communication can include: facial expressions, the tone and pitch of the voice, gestures displayed through body language (kinesics), posture and the physical distance between the communicators (proxemics), eye contact.
+4. Understand listening skills 4.1 4.2 4.3 Explain the difference between 'hearing' and 'listening' Explain the principles of active listening Summarise barriers to effective listening In AC4.2 principles include: stop talking; prepare yourself to listen; using an appropriate environment; put the speaker at ease; remove distractions; empathise; be patient; avoid personal prejudice; listen to the tone; listen for ideas not just words; watch for non-verbal communication.
+5. Understand the benefits of emotional intelligence in early interventions work 5.1 5.2 5.3 Explain the aspects of 'emotional intelligence' Summarise the domains of emotional intelligence Analyse the benefits of emotional intelligence in early interventions work In AC5.1 emotional intelligence covers the following: Understanding yourself, including your goals, intentions, responses and behaviours, own culture, value and beliefs Understanding others and their feelings In AC5.2 the domains of emotional intelligence relate to: • self-awareness • self-regulation • motivation • empathy • social skills Emotional Intelligence, Daniel Goleman (1995) 6.
+Understand assertiveness 6.1 Explain the features of assertive behaviour 6.2 Compare assertiveness with: passive aggressive behaviour 6.3 Analyse how assertiveness can promote effective communication 7.
+Understand barriers to communication 7.1 Explain barriers to communication 7.2 Analyse the impact of barriers to communication when working with adults families children and young people 7.3 Evaluate techniques for overcoming barriers to communication In LO7 barriers to communication could occur when working with: • pre-linguistic children • those who do not have English as their first language • those with learning disabilities • individuals who are reluctant to engage

-Additional information about the unit Iditional information about the unit Unit aim(s) The aim of this unit is to provide learners with the underpinning knowledge and to develop the communication skills required in early interventions work.
+Additional information about the unit Unit aim(s) The aim of this unit is to provide learners with the underpinning knowledge and to develop the communication skills required in early interventions work.
 As a consenting (i.e. non-statutory) service, communication skills are essential in engaging with families and building and developing relationships with them.
 Mapping to National Occupational Standards N/A Assessment guidance N/A